coretrix/hitrix/README.md

 This service it gives you ability to build a query and apply different query parameters to the query that should be used in listing pages

 ### Validator
 We support 2 types of validators.
-One of them is related to graphql and the other one is related to rest
+One of them is related to graphql, the other one is related to rest.

 #### Graphql validator
 There are 2 steps that needs to be executed if you want to use this kind of validator